HqShiblu/Book-Website-Crawler/README.md

 The API endpoints can be served with **uvicorn** or any other ASGI server.
 - **Tests**<br/>
 Uses **pytest** to test the API endpoints.

-### Points to be noted-
-The log files have been added only as a proof of crawler and scheduler run (as per instructions).

 ## Requirements
 - Python 3.11+